Ripe for the Picking: A Guide to Farmers Market Tomatoes

 These varieties are often passed down through several generations to preserve characteristics of their original plants.
 Heirloom tomatoes are incredibly biodiverse and come in a variety of shapes, sizes, colours and textures.

-slicing and eating on their own or in a simple salad to fully appreciate their unique taste
+Best for slicing and eating on their own or in a simple salad to fully appreciate their unique taste

 Our Favourite Heirloom Tomato: Green Zebra